bio-raum/FooDMe2/docs/usage.md

 where `path_to_references` corresponds to the location in which you have [installed](installation.md) the pipeline references.

-In this example, the pipeline will assume it runs on a single computer with the singularity container engine.
+In this example, the pipeline will assume it runs on a single computer with the apptainer container engine.
 Available options to provision software are:

 `-profile singularity`